Dwijad/Dockerize-Kafka-Connect/README.md

     Name: CONFIG_STORAGE_TOPIC
     Default value: connect-configs
-    Description: The name of the topic where connector and task configuration offsets are stored.
+    Description: The name of the topic where connector and task configuration data are stored.

-    CONFIG_STORAGE_TOPIC \
-    STATUS_STORAGE_TOPIC \
+    Name: STATUS_STORAGE_TOPIC
+    Default value: connect-status
+    Description: The name of the topic where connector and task configuration status updates are stored.

     REST_HOST_NAME \
     LISTENER_PORT \
     REST_ADVERTISED_HOST_NAME \